spliffli/news-trading-analyzer/docs/index-en.md

   - This is the mean average of c_1 & c_2
   - `c_3 = (c_1 + c_2) ÷ 2`

-6. Calculate the total/averages for each trigger:
+6. The total/averages are then calculated for each trigger:

 - **range:** the lowest number for any of the time deltas to the highest number for any of the time deltas
 - **mean:** Add up the mean values for every time delta then divide by the number of time deltas (18)
 - **median:** Add up the median values for every time delta then divide by 18
 - **c_1:** Add up the c_1 values for every time delta then divide by 18
 - **c_2:** Add up the c_2 values for every time delta then divide by 18
-- **c_3:** Add up the c_3 Aftvalues for every time delta then divide by 18
+- **c_3:** Add up the c_3 values for every time delta then divide by 18

 ## Ranking every indicator